Max Kless

 That distinction changes everything.

-In a bounded space, you do not have to speak like a brand.
+In a bounded space, you don’t have to speak like a brand.
 You can speak like a person.
 You can build a shared backlog of context.
 People notice if you disappear.
 You can apologize without a public trial.

 This is the kind of environment where community can happen without a million views.